 Are you a budding actress or an energetic film producer, an artist or a choreographer?
 This award acknowledges the creative forces of the future – rising stars among performing and visual artists and those behind the scenes.

-This award is for a dedicated businesswoman, thriving in corporate Britain.
+This award is for dedicated businesswomen, thriving in corporate Britain.
 This award is open to employees of both public, publicly quoted and privately owned organizations.

 This award identifies and celebrates entrepreneurs.
 Judges will be looking for candidates who have already started to build a business (or businesses), and who can show they have the ambition, energy, skill and vision to scale the heights.